firebolt-db/action-security-scan/README.md

 ## Known limitations

 1. Sonar Cloud code coverage is not implemented and will report 0%.
 This will randomly pass/fail the scan.
-1. Fossa PR decoration is not working.
-As a workaround fossa-test is run after initial scan that will fail the action execution if any issues are found.

 ## Example